Check for weeds

 Aerate your grass

-Aerating your lawn helps the soil breathe and, when done before fertilising, ensures thorough absorption of nutrients.
+Aerating your lawn helps the soil breathe.
+Aerating before you fertilise your lawn, ensures thorough absorption of nutrients.
 It’s an important process because, over time, lawns compact due to regular use: they’re walked on, played on and enjoyed as a leisure zone.
 For the most basic aeration technique, use a large garden fork, sinking prongs in about 5cm deep, to work across the lawn in rows, or, use spiked aerator shoes and walk across your lawn in rows 15–20cm apart.
 If you have a large lawn to cover, hire a spiked roller to get the job done.

 Give it a feed!